We have 3 very different kinds of foxes at RWS.

 Grey foxes (Urocyon cinereoargenteus) are also found in the midwest are typically grey with a slight red tinge.
 They have rotating writss and their claws are slightly retractable which allows them to climb, and reside, in trees.
 RWS is currently home to 2 grey foxes.

-RWS is also home to an arctic fox (Vulpes lagopus) is smaller than the other foxes with short legs, small ears, nose, and feet to protect them from extreme cold.
+RWS is also home to arctic foxes (Vulpes lagopus) which are smaller than other foxes with short legs, small ears, a small nose, and small feet to protect them from extreme cold.